christianwach/bp-xprofile-wp-user-sync/README.md

 #### ZIP Download ####

-If you have downloaded *BP XProfile WordPress User Sync* as a ZIP file from the GitHub repository, do the following to install and activate the plugin and theme:
+If you have downloaded *BP xProfile WordPress User Sync* as a ZIP file from the GitHub repository, do the following to install and activate the plugin and theme:

 1. Unzip the .zip file and, if needed, rename the enclosing folder so that the plugin's files are located directly inside `/wp-content/plugins/bp-xprofile-wp-user-sync`
 2. Activate the plugin on the main BuddyPress site